Villages of Senegal: History

-Archaeological investigation undertaken in Senegal has established that animal husbandry ad agriculture were practiced in Senegal from the 2nd millennium BC.
+Archaeological investigation undertaken in Senegal has established that animal husbandry and agriculture were practiced in Senegal from the 2nd millennium BC.
 From that time more or less permanent groupings of habitations (that is to say, villages) have existed.
 The most studied are the ancient villages of the middle reaches of the Senegal River.
 Some sites, like Cubalel, were occupied throughout the 1st millennium CE.

 Some written sources (Arabic and Portuguese), as well as information from the oral tradition, clarify the history of some individual villages, but much remains unknown.